MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-trace.md

 Authorization telemetry provides information about the authorization of users when they try to sign in to Business Central.
 This telemetry data can help you identify problems a user might experience when signing in.

-Authorization signals are emitted in two stages of sign-in.
+Authorization tracw are emitted in two stages of sign-in.
 The first stage is the initial authorization, where the user account is verified that it is enabled in the tenant and that it has the correct entitlements.
 The telemetry data includes:

 - Success or failure of the sign-in attempt
 - Reason for failure